deepimagej/CI-deepimagej-bioimage-io/java_CI_scripts/Readme.md

 # Information

-This folder contains the first version of the CI, which was developed in Clojure, and was finished in february 2023.
+This folder contains the first version of the CI, which was developed in Clojure, and was finished in February 2023.
-A new version of the CI, in python, was developed.
+A new version of the CI, in python, was developed in July 2023.
 It is in this same repo, in the folder `../python_CI_scripts/`

 The code structure is very close in both versions.
-Although the new one contains improvements, so it should be the preferred one.
+Although the new one contains improvements, so it should be the one preferred.

-Nonetheless, some functionalities remain only available through the clj version e.g.
+Nevertheless, some functionalities remain only available through the clj version e.g.
 - update the collection automatically `pending_matrix/only_collection.json`
-- set up fiji and deep imagej in different OS's
+- set up fiji and deepimagej in different OS's

 # Local Setup
 You need to perform this 2-step setup in order to **use** or develop this version of the code.